Belkhiria/KustoX/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on how to get started.

 ### Areas for Contribution
 - Additional chart types and visualization options